jessicay1464/about-me/README.md

 # about-me
 This is a repo all about me.
-It tell who I am and what I do everyday on the weekend.
+It tell who I am and what I do everyday on the weekday and my hobbies.

 **Name**: My name is Jessica Yang.